Registration and User Account

 3) You can choose to cancel alerts and notifications, or deactivate them temporarily (for instance, if you are travelling and do not want to receive e-mails).

-Click on “Contact home owner” box on the home owner’s ad page.
-Your internal e-mail will open automatically and you can begin to chat privately with the home owner.
+Click on “Contact Owner” box on the advert.
+Your internal e-mail will open automatically and you can send your application the home owner.

 Write up your profile carefully!